Skip to content

 • packages/bijux-proteomics-core/tests

-• src/bijux_proteomics/program_spec.py and targets.py
+• src/bijux_proteomics/domain/program_spec.py and domain/targets.py

-• src/bijux_proteomics/lifecycle.py and validation.py
+• src/bijux_proteomics/domain/lifecycle.py and domain/validation.py

 Design Pressure